 Simulation study of BGO array for characteristic gamma rays from neutronstimulated elements

 A system for low-level the cosmogenic 22Na radionuclide measurement by gamma–gamma coincidence method using BGO

-Chromium tungstate scintillator (CdWO4) has the advantages of non-deliquency, high density, large absorption coefficient of X ray, short radiation length and strong resistance to radiation damage.
-In addition, the emission spectrum of CdWO4 scintillator ranges from 400nm-600nm, and the emission peak wavelength is about 515nm, which can well match the sensitive wavelength of photodiode.
-CdWO4 scintillator has excellent scintillation performance and is the best in tungstate series.
-Because of these advantages, CdWO4 scintillator is very suitable for high energy industrial CT detectors, and CdWO4 crystals can make the detectors very dense, improving the spatial resolution of the CT system.
-CdWO4 crystal’s superior scintillation and optical properties make it widely used in high energy industrial CT detectors.
+Chromium tungstate scintillator (CdWO4) has the advantages of no moisture, high density, large X-ray absorption coefficient, short radiation length and resistance to radiation damage.
+In addition, the emission spectrum of CdWO4 scintillator is in the range of 400nm-600nm, and the emission peak wavelength is about 515nm, which can well match the sensitive wavelength of photodiode.
+CdWO4 scintillators have excellent scintillation properties and are the best in the tungstate series.
+Because of these advantages, CdWO4 scintillators are very suitable for high-energy industrial CT detectors, while CdWO4 crystals can make the detector very compact, thus improving the spatial resolution of the CT system.
+The excellent scintillation and optical properties of CdWO4 crystals make them widely used in high-energy industrial CT detectors.